 ‘In a field full of dandelions, it can be hard to see a hundred wishes instead of a thousand weeds.’

-There's is an old African proverb which says "If there's no enemy within, the enemy outside can do us no harm."
+There's is an old African proverb that says, "If there's no enemy within, the enemy outside can do us no harm."
 If you want to effect change, then you should start with what's inside.
 Your heart and your mind.
 Crucial but not always easy for everybody to follow.
 Especially when life has left us battered and bruised.
-How do we even begin to process our circumstance and turn our life around?
+How do we even begin to process our circumstance and turn our lives around?

 So what can you do to turn a negative situation into a positive one:

-1) Write it all down.
-Writing is a catharsis when your heart is heavy.
+1) Write your feelings down.
+Writing is a cathartic experience when your heart is heavy.
 Instead of bottling it all in, pour your heart out on a piece of paper.
 You will also discover some truths about yourself as you put pen to paper.
 You may get emotional and cry.
 That is okay.
 With that comes healing.
 Isn’t that better than popping pills into your mouth each day?

 5) Give people and life a chance.
 So you have lost and been hurt a few times.
 It happens to the best of us.
 God never promised a life free of trials.
-Humans were made to overcome difficult times.
-You will bounce back and when you do, try again and do it with an open mind.
+Humans were made to overcome adversity.
+You will bounce back, and when you do, try again and do it with an open mind.

 6) Care for someone, love, smile, respect, forgive and give to others.
 The vibe that you send out into the world is the vibe you will receive in return.

-8) Last but not the least, pray.
-It is not your job to fight with the Devil, but God’s.
+8) Last but not least, find your source of strength.
+For me, it's prayer.
+It is not my job to wrestle with the Devil, but God’s.